agentsguha/saptarshiguha.github.io/_posts/2015-04-13-xpan-and-pakon.md

 <h2> Proof Picture Positive</h2>

-At the end of the day, I got some nice scans from expired Kodak 800 film( found in my wife's box of hoarding, a person who is least interested in photography) and a roll of Tri-X 400 (taken in Seattle).
+At the end of the day, I got some nice scans from expired Kodak 800 film( found in Sheetal's box of hoarding, a person who is least interested in photography) and a roll of Tri-X 400 (taken in Seattle).
 I saved to JPG and touched them up in  Lightroom v5.